Honestly I thought there was

 Sound familiar?

 Friday night.
 TGI Fridays in Huntington, Long Island.
-It was the summer between third and fourth grade and I was changing schools the following fall.
-This was already making me nervous.
-But that night my parents took my brother and I out to eat.
-TGI Fridays had just opened in our town and was THE new cool place to go to.
+It was the summer between third and fourth grade and I was changing schools the next fall. (anxiety!)
+But that one night that my parents took my brother and I out to eat, I was told something that terrified me right before we left:

+Off we went to TGI Fridays which had just opened in our town.
 It was loud, crowded and FULL OF CHAOTIC ENERGY.
-Waiters wore suspenders with whacky buttons.
-The walls were covered with old beer neon lights and funny, vintage posters.
-The table mats were made for kids, with games and puzzles and stuff to color with the crayons sitting at every table.
-The food was different than other restaurants and was meant to be FUN!
+Waiters wore red and white striped polos with suspenders and whacky buttons.
+The walls were covered with old neon beer lights and funny, vintage posters.
+The table mats were made for kids, with games and puzzles and crayons at every table.
+The food was fun!
+The energy was fun!
+So why was I not having FUN?
+It was this juxtaposition of internal terror at the thought that my parents would split in this crazy busy place that sent me spinning.

-Something magical happened that day though, which I only understand now.
-That afternoon, when all the kids at the party started playing soccer in our backyard and I joined in (cause I loved me some soccer), my body and mind forgot the worry, forgot the nausea.
-I played and moved my body which reset my disregulated nervous system from fight or flight to rest and digest.
-I got hungry enough to eat and I felt normal again.
+Later that day, something magical happened, which I only understand now.
+That afternoon, when all the kids at the party started playing soccer in our backyard and I joined in (cause I loved playing soccer), my body and mind forgot the worry, forgot the nausea.
+I played and moved my body while having fun which reset my disregulated nervous system from fight or flight to rest and digest.
+I got hungry and I felt normal again.
+I felt safe.
 Through play, exercise and social connection, my body rebounded.
-I got through my first day at my new school and all was right in my world… for the time being.
+The following week, I got through my first day at my new school and all was right in my world… for the time being.

-It affected my confidence, my self esteem, my dating life, my friendships and relationships... it touched every part of my life.
-It wasn't until my senior year of college, after a particular trauma, that I started therapy.
+It affected my confidence, my work, my dating life.
+It touched every part of my life. and it wasn't until my senior year of college, after a particular trauma that triggerd more panic attacks and hypervigilance that I started psycho therapy.
+And it helped.

-Sometimes my nervous system disregulation stopped me in my tracks and sometimes I was able to trudge through it but it all made it impossible to enjoy my life.
+Sometimes my nervous system disregulation stopped me in my tracks and sometimes I was able to trudge through it but it always lurked, making it impossible to enjoy my life.

 There are ways to get back to balance and feel happy and calm, despite the cyclone of chaos that may be whirling around you.
 So I decided to teach what I know and became a stress and anxiety coach.
 Because not only did I get an early and intense education into the land of a disregulated nervous system, I also happen to have had unique experiences along the way that unknowingly at the time, made me uniquely qualified to do this work.